Last Updated on April 12, 2021 by Michelle Moyer

 SIPPIN ON SUNSHINE: 21 and older event.
 Wander through the sunflower fields and sip on samples of Ohio’s wines and beers.
 Grab a bite to eat at the food truck and sit back to enjoy the views of the field and it transforms into its spectacular yellow splendor.

 EARLY BLOOMERS DAY & EARLY WEEKDAYS: These non-festival days are for early birds who are eager to get a peek at the sunflowers before the field is in full bloom.
 There are tractor rides, food (weekend only), and sunflower picking, but no live music.
 Each ticket includes admission and one sunflower.

 August 13 – 15th, 2021

 COSHOCTON SUNFLOWER FESTIVAL DAYS: This is the big festival with the sunflower field in full bloom.
-There are wagon rides to the field of over 30 varieties of flowers, food, a beer garden, craft vendors, live music, and daily activities.
+There are wagon rides (weekend only) to the field of over 30 varieties of flowers, food, a beer garden, craft vendors, live music, and daily activities.

 YOGA IN THE SUNFLOWERS AT 22 ACRES FARM